How to combine direct mail and email to deliver a killer marketing campaign

 A multi-platform strategy creates an engaging one-two punch campaign that’ll have current customers coming back for more and win over new ones

-Direct mail and email can work in tandem to deliver a killer one-two punch campaign that’ll have current customers coming back for more and win over new ones.
+But these different marketing strategies don’t have to be in competition with each other – direct mail and email can work in tandem to deliver a killer one-two punch campaign that’ll have current customers coming back for more and win over new ones.